louismarcel90/louismarcel90/README.md

 While these projects are independent initiatives, they are designed to mirror real-world scale and constraints:

-- Designed auditable decision workflows supporting 100+ concurrent records across multiple ownership domains
+- Designed auditable decision workflows supporting 100+ concurrent records across multiple ownership domains, mirroring real organizational scale and review processes
-- Simulated multi-team environments (5–10 teams) and validated architectures against real-world failure modes, ensuring long-term data integrity, and schema evolution
+- Validated architectures against real-world failure modes observed in production systems, ensuring long-term data integrity, safe rollbacks, and schema evolution

 ---

 ## 🧭 How to Read This Profile

-This GitHub profile is intentionally structured to reflect how I approach real-world system design.
+This profile is intentionally structured to reflect how I approach real-world system design.
+While these projects are independent initiatives, they are grounded in production realities.

 Each project aims to highlight: